-Laser in situ keratomileusis (LASIK) is a popular surgery for refractive vision correction where cornea of the eye is reshaped by a laser.
+Laser in situ keratomileusis (LASIK) is a popular surgery for refractive vision correction where the cornea of the eye is reshaped by a laser.
 A convergence of numerous brilliant ideas and bioengineering accomplishments gave birth to this method, which undoubtedly represents one of the most efficient procedures in the history of medicine.
 Therefore LASIK is a common form of corrective surgery today and thousands of patients have benefited from the procedure.

 Keratomileusis and excimer laser

 He used a manually driven microkeratome and his first patients were treated in the early 1960s at the Clinica de Marly in Bogota, Colombia.
-It was a unique operation in the sense that a piece of organ was removed, modified and then replaced in its original position.
-Also, for the first time a computer was used to determine the amount of the required surgery.
+It was a unique operation in the sense that a piece of the organ was removed, modified and then replaced in its original position.
+Also, for the first time, a computer was used to determine the amount of the required surgery.

 Others were also experimenting with similar ideas around that time.
-In 1964, Polish physician Krwawicz described a series of three highly myopic eyes in which he had made two stromal cuts at different depths using a flat knife, and removed the thin lamella of intervening stroma.
+In 1964, Polish physician Krwawicz described a series of three highly myopic eyes in which he had made two stromal cuts at different depths using a flat knife, and removed the thin lamella of the intervening stroma.
 In Russia, Pureskin described the concept of an incomplete anterior corneal resection in 1967.

 In the 1980s technique called in situ keratomileusis was developed and first performed by Ruiz.
 He came up with the idea of passing the microkeratome a second time using a different suction ring with adjusted height in order to resect the required lenticule directly from a stromal bed.

 One thing missing for LASIK to become the technology we are familiarized with today was an adequate laser.
 In 1970, the term excimer laser was coined to describe a laser built by Basov using a xenon dimer gas; hence the name excimer comes from an abbreviation of “excited dimer”.